pom-io/pom-component/docs/index.md

 # Pom Component

-A UI component toolkit for Rails with Tailwind CSS integration.
-Pom provides a powerful base class for building reusable ViewComponents with advanced features including option management, style composition, and Stimulus.js integration.
+This gem provides a base component class and helper utilities for building ViewComponents in Rails applications, with built-in Tailwind CSS support.
+It includes advanced features such as option management, style composition, and Stimulus.js integration.

 ## Features